cloud-gov/cg-site/_posts/2017-03-27-release-notes.md

   - /updates/2017-03-27-release-notes/
 ---

-Curious what’s new that you might find helpful as a cloud.gov application developer?
+Curious what’s new that you might find helpful as a Cloud.gov application developer?
 Here are highlights from our platform updates over the past two weeks.

 <!--more-->

 ### Added
-When you create a [cloud.gov identity provider service instance]({{ site.baseurl }}/docs/services/cloud-gov-identity-provider/), you can now add scopes from a whitelist of approved scopes.
+When you create a [Cloud.gov identity provider service instance]({{ site.baseurl }}/docs/services/cloud-gov-identity-provider/), you can now add scopes from a whitelist of approved scopes.
 This makes it easier to enable specific permissions and access for additional types of users in your applications.

 ### Changed
 We recommend updating to the [latest version (6.25)](https://github.com/cloudfoundry/cli/releases/tag/v6.25.0) of the Cloud Foundry command line interface (CLI).
 This can prevent errors when using the cf CLI.
 You can check your currently-installed version using `cf -v`

 ### Fixed
-The cloud.gov dashboard’s loading icon no longer displays after pages finish loading.
+The Cloud.gov dashboard’s loading icon no longer displays after pages finish loading.
 Before, they would continue indefinitely.

 ### Deprecated
-- On March 15th, we deprecated support for building and deployment on the cloud.gov East/West environment.
+- On March 15th, we deprecated support for building and deployment on the Cloud.gov East/West environment.
 This is in preparation for an upcoming shutdown of that environment.
 We are supporting a few customers in the process of migrating from East/West to GovCloud, but in all other cases we now support the GovCloud environment exclusively.
 - The latest Go buildpack deprecates support for Go 1.6.
 The next Go release will remove support for 1.6.

 ### Removed